 DMS rostering update

-Alberta Health is currently amending the Medical Diagnostic and Therapeutic Technologists Profession Regulation (“the Regulation”) under the Health Professions Act (HPA), which will direct our college to regulate Diagnostic Medical Sonographers (DMSs) within Alberta.
-Mandatory registration/regulation of DMS will start once the regulation comes into effect.
+Alberta Health is currently amending the Medical Diagnostic and Therapeutic Technologists Profession Regulation (“the Regulation”) under the Health Professions Act (HPA), which will direct our college to regulate diagnostic medical sonographers (DMSs) within Alberta.
+Mandatory registration/regulation of DMSs will start once the amendment to the Regulation comes into effect.

 If you are practicing diagnostic medical sonography in Alberta, you may volunteer to apply to be on the Alberta DMS Roster.
 This will help ease the transition into registration once DMSs become regulated.